 - Start experimenting with daily work/creative rituals.
 You can begin with a short practice in the morning, like a 15 minute writing practice or meditation.
 Think about crafting your day, as opposed to being swept away by it.

 - Tell a positive, trustworthy friend that you are going to complete some small portion of a larger project and send it to them by a specific date and time.
-When I was writing my 30 Rock script a few years ago, I would send my accountability buddy a few pages twice a week.
+When I was writing a spec script a few years ago, I would send my accountability buddy a few pages twice a week.
 She knew to expect it and I knew I would get a (lighthearted) scolding if I missed a deadline.

 So many adults I know are afraid to try new things.